bertrandmoulard/pigeon-webkit/README.md

 });
 ```

-For more examples, take a look at the specs for [FunctionalPigeon] (https://github.com/bertrandmoulard/pigeon-webkit/blob/master/spec/lib/FunctionalPigeonSpec.php) and its base class, [CapybaraWebkiDriver] (https://github.com/bertrandmoulard/pigeon-webkit/blob/master/spec/lib/CapybaraWebkitDriverSpec.php).
+For more examples, take a look at the specs for [FunctionalPigeon](spec/lib/FunctionalPigeonSpec.php) and its base class, [CapybaraWebkiDriver](spec/lib/CapybaraWebkitDriverSpec.php).

 Some of the available methods